Spiritual Prep & Cross-Cultural Training

-This is one of the most important parts of your participation in the summer project.
+This is one of the most important parts of your participation in the summer mission.
 Now you might look at this and say “no way, too much to read!”
 Our suggestion?
-Use two or three quiet times a month to give this attention, and you will be done (except June where we have given you enough for daily quiet times--good practice for project!).
+Use two or three quiet times a month to give this attention, and you will be done, except June where we have given you enough for daily quiet times--good practice for summer mission!

 We have broken this preparation down into several things to do each month, there are ways we would like for you to prepare spiritually March-June.
 For June we have assigned the study “Jacked” that you received in your packet.
 You are actually free to start that any time and do it concurrently with these studies.
 We encourage you to do that if you know you will have a busy June.
 Your coach will be checking in with you at the end of each month to see how this is going.

-Been on project before?
+Been on summer mission before?
 Please go through this again as you are a year older and God can use it in new ways in your life.
-You can always add in new material from

 Our Three Enemies

 This summer mission puts you on the front lines of spiritual battle.
 Your enemy is not going to be defeated easily, so prepare for warfare.
 This information will help equip you to be an able warrior during your preparation and on the mission.

 Ephesians 6:12 says, “For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.”

 In spiritual warfare there are Three Enemies: Satan, The World, and The Flesh.
 This should prepare you for the fight and diminish fear.